I love decorating for the seasons.

 I am in love with my welcome sign from Heritage Gallery, Marian Zimmerman, who is the artist, hand paints every sign for every season.

-Drying flowers is such a sweet way to keep flowers forever.
+Drying flowers are such a sweet way to keep flowers forever.
 A few weeks ago, we had a family party and my daughter ordered a ton of baby’s breath for her gender reveal party (she’s expecting a baby Boy!)
 So after the party, I decided to add them to a huge basket to create a grand bouquet.
 I love the way it turned out (below).

 I like to thank Tara from Lehman Lane for graciously organizing this beautiful fall outdoor hop.
 Please stop by and visit these other talented ladies outdoor spaces.